flutter/website/src/content/get-started/fwe/layout.md

 Several Flutter widgets facilitate scrolling through content in your application.
-First, you’ll see how to use the most common widget for making any page scrollable, as well as a widget for creating scrollable lists.
+First, you'll see how to use the most common widget for making any page scrollable, as well as a widget for creating scrollable lists.
-You’ll also be introduced to a common pattern in Flutter—the builder pattern.
+You'll also be introduced to a common pattern in Flutter—the builder pattern.
 Many Flutter widgets use the builder pattern, including some scrolling widgets.